 We’ve made a number of adaptations and specific turn-by-turn directions in this self-guided walking tour.
 Depending on how fast you walk, how many cafes you stop at and how much money you want to spend shopping in the luxury stores, this walking tour should take you about three hours.

 Start your Zurich walking tour at the Hauptbahnhof – the main train station.
 Most city walking tours start outside the station, but actually neglect the station itself.
-The main train station, Zurich Hauptbahnhof, is actually one of the busiest train stations in the world.
-Over 2,000 trains connect through the station daily.
-On the main level, there’s a farmers market, which has food stalls where you can fill up for a good, cheap meal.
-I availed myself of the stall selling Tibetan food (I love the momo dumpinglings!).
+The main train station, the Hauptbahnhof, is actually one of the busiest train stations in the world.
+Over 2,000 trains connect through the station daily and provide quick connections to Austria, France, Germany, and Liechtenstein.

 Before reaching the end of Rennweg Street, make a left on Fortuna-Gasse.
 A few steps up on the right, you might consider stopping into the Spielzeugmuseum toy museum, one of the few museums right in the heart of the city.
 However, your objective is at the top of the hill.